Vyral/base-template/_posts/2020-09-01-how-can-bugs-help-reduce-noxious-weeds-on-your-property.md

 excerpt: Here’s how you can use bugs to get rid of noxious weeds on your property.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Scott+Hollinger/2020/Montana+Real+Estate+_+The+Hollinger+Team-+Obnoxious+Weeds+in+Montana.mp4
-pullquote: >-
-  It was well worth contacting Weedbuster Biocontrol; they’re a great company to work with.
+pullquote: It was well worth contacting Weedbuster Biocontrol; they’re a great company.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true